 In the wee hours with all the lamps turned off, our stereo’s “sleep” diodes burn like glowing red pinpricks.
 That and the running lights of dozing mobile devices scattered here and there punctuate the darkness of our living room.
 Frequently, when the family’s gone to bed, I’ll stand in the dark for a minute and try to imagine seeing this familiar scene from the perspective of my 60s “dreamy kid futurist”.
 I am actually able to subsume the present tense for seconds at a time, see that I am truly and actually inhabiting the Future; a time of workaday wonders a 60s kid might’ve got excited about.

-Mr. Carnival, of all people, was indeed the chief harbinger of what we had to look forward to.
+Had we but known.
+Mr. Carnival—of all people—was indeed the chief harbinger of what we had to look forward to.
 At least until we get to Alpha Centauri.